mithi/mpc/README.md

 psi` = psi + v / Lf * (-delta) * dt
 v` = v + a * dt

-Lf - this is the length from front of vehicle to it's Center-of-Gravity
+Lf - this is the length from front of vehicle to its Center-of-Gravity
 ```

 We can also predict the next `cte`, and `epsi` based on our actuations.